 Common Causes of Bicycle Lane Accidents

-Bicycle dooring accidents also happen with some regularity as cyclists utilize bike-only lanes.
-A dooring incident occurs when a vehicular door is opened into the path of an oncoming cyclist, causing the cyclist to strike the car's door.
-Typically this happens when a driver parks on the street and then attempts to exit the car without verifying that no cyclists are in the area.
+Bicycle dooring accidents also happen with some regularity as cyclists utilize bike lanes.
+A dooring accident occurs when a vehicle door opens into the path of an oncoming cyclist, causing the cyclist to strike the car's door.
+Typically, this happens when a driver attempts to exit a car without verifying that cyclists are not in the area.

-However, a driver who needs to travel through a bicycle lane is still required to do so in a safe and reasonable manner.
+However, a driver who travels through a bicycle lane must do so in a safe and reasonable manner.
 This means yielding to cyclists where appropriate, allowing bikers to proceed before making a turn, and checking for oncoming cycling traffic before initiating an action that leads to or through a bicycle lane.
-Even if drivers must cross a lane designated for cyclists, a driver can be held liable for the damages that result if that driver crosses in a negligent fashion and causes a collision to take place.
+Even if a driver must cross a bicycle lane, he or she can be held liable for damages that result due to negligence.